 Metabolism And Long-Term Fasting/Dieting

-When you diet for a long duration, your body gets into a
+When you diet for a long duration, your body gets into a state of starvation and lowers the metabolic rate to save energy.

 Talk to anyone who’s been trying to lose weight or who’ve lost weight but are trying to maintain it.
 Metabolism is something they all have a love and hate relationship with.
 Most people who’ve lost weight drastically find it hard to maintain the reduced weight, because of the metabolism and loss of muscle mass.